 Planning Your Arrival to St. Louis Catholic School

 Please visit our Admissions Protocol page for K-8 application instructions.
-Military families may scan and email, or mail their application packets to the school.
-Applications for the upcoming school year are accepted beginning at the first open house in November.
-Students from practicing Catholic active duty military families share application priority criteria with St. Louis parishioners.
-Student applicants must be baptized and have received age-appropriate sacraments in the Catholic faith to be considered in this priority category.
+Applications for the upcoming school year are accepted beginning November 1st.
 Families interested in applying for a mid-year transfer should space be available, should contact the school registrar (email@example.com).

-In addition to the 4-page application, a complete application packet includes a $50 non-refundable application fee, a copy of the child’s birth certificate and baptismal certificate (Catholic applicants), and proof of custody where applicable.
+In addition to the 5-page application, a complete application packet includes a $55 non-refundable application fee, a copy of the child’s birth certificate and baptismal certificate (Catholic applicants), and proof of custody where applicable.